Maison Adrien Vacher - Apremont 1973 L'accession 2021

 Nose

-Notes of white flowers accented by honeysuckle, with subtle fruity notes and enhanced by citrus aromas
+Notes of white flowers accented by honeysuckle, with a subtle fruitiness enhanced by citrus aromas

 Palate